MediaComem/comem-archidep/ex/aws-setup.md

   Retype new UNIX password:
   passwd: password updated successfully
   ```

-  Set your shell to Bash:
+* Set your new user's shell to Bash (instead of the default Bourne shell):

   ```bash
   $> sudo usermod -s /bin/bash john_doe
   ```

-  Make your new user an administrator by adding it to the `sudo` group:
+* Make your new user an administrator by adding it to the `sudo` group:

   ```bash
   $> sudo usermod -a -G sudo john_doe
   ```

-  Copy the `ubuntu` user's SSH authorized keys to your new user:
+* Copy the `ubuntu` user's authorized SSH keys to your new user:

   ```bash
   $> sudo mkdir -p /home/john_doe/.ssh